USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch11_code_management.md

 ### Choice of a configuration-management tool

-Prior to CMAQ version=5.0.2, CMAQ developers used [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System) for versioning, and distributed tarballs included CVS artifacts (e.g., files with names ending with ',v').
-Starting with version=5.0.2, CMAQ developers switched to [git](https://en.wikipedia.org/wiki/Git_%28software%29).
+Prior to CMAQ version 5.0.2, CMAQ developers used [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System) for versioning, and distributed tarballs included CVS artifacts (e.g., files with names ending with ',v').
+Starting with version 5.0.2, CMAQ developers switched to [git](https://en.wikipedia.org/wiki/Git_%28software%29).

 ### git Explained

 git is a version control system that supports distributed workflows.
 Every Git directory is a full repository with complete history and version tracking.
 -   It works on virtually all UNIX and Linux platforms and on many PCs.
 -   It is publicly available and free and is distributed under the terms of the GNU General Public License.
 -   If you would like to contribute changes to the EPA CMAQ repository, use the following steps
     1. Create a github account https://github.com/
     2. Send an e-mail to cmas-git@unc.edu specifying your github user name, and request that you be added as an outside collaborator to the CMAS CENTER Organization.
     3. `git clone  -b 5.2Beta https://github.com/CMASCenter/EPA-CMAQ.git` - Get a clone or copy of the CMAQ repository from the CMAS CENTER github site.
     4. This will make a directory called EPA-CMAQ and will contain a copy of the files from the 5.2Beta Branch
     5. `git status`   To confirm the status of the files in the repository and the branch that is currently checked out
-    6. To edit the config.cmaq file take the following steps:
+    6. To edit the config.cmaq file take the following steps:<br>
-`cd CMAQ`
+`cd EPA-CMAQ`<br>
 `vi config.cmaq`  - or use the Atom, TextWrangler or other Editor
     7. To see what changes you made use the following command `git diff config.cmaq`